 Find friends and family who can be there for you when you need them and who will befriend your child and help them practice good social skills.
 Connecting with other families with similar children can be an essential part of social support.

 Seeking Legal Assistance

-An experienced birth injury lawyer can help you make that case and seek both the justice and the compensation that you need.
-Getting justice feels right, but it also protects children being born in the future.
+An experienced birth injury lawyer can help you make that case and seek both the justice and compensation you need.
+Getting justice feels right, but it also protects the future children.
 Compensation won’t heal your child, but it will provide your family with the means to take the best care possible of your child.
-With the right lawyer, you can make your case and win a settlement for your baby.
+You can make your case and win a settlement for your baby with the right lawyer.